chocolateboy/jquery-highlighter/README.md

 A callback called after the target has been highlighted.
 Passed the item element as its `this` parameter, the target element(s) as a jQuery collection, and a second argument containing the item ID and background color.
-Can be used e.g. to customize or override the foreground or background color.
+Can be used e.g. to customize or override a target's foreground or background color.

-### target
+#### target

 **Type**: `string | (this: JQuery, item: JQuery) ⇒ JQuery`